microsoft/mu_plus/UefiTestingPkg/Readme.md

 See `UefiCpuPkg/Include/Protocol/SmmExceptionTestProtocol.h`, `gUefiCpuPkgTokenSpaceGuid.PcdSmmExceptionRebootInsteadOfHaltDefault`,
 and `gUefiCpuPkgTokenSpaceGuid.PcdSmmExceptionTestModeSupport`.

-### VarPolicyUnitTestApp

-This test verifies functionality of the Variable Policy Protocol by registering various variable policies and exercising them, as well as tests locking the policy, disabling it, and dumping the policy entries.

 ## System Audit tests

 UEFI applications that collect data from the system and then that data can be used to